mksec/silex-base/README.md

   serivce-providers registered.
 It also uses the `CacheTrait` to use an application-wide cache path, which may be set in the `app.cache` path.

+## Providers

+* `ThemeServiceProvider`

+  The `ThemeServiceProvider` may be used to dynamically determine the paths for Twig views and assets.

 ## License

 This project is licensed under the [MIT license](LICENSE).